Student mobility

 Academic Staff Mobility

-In 2021, around 59.300 foreign scientists will be employed at German institutions of higher education, including around 3,700 professors.
-Since 2016, the number of international staff has increased by 29 per cent.
-In comparison, the number of German scientists and researchers abroad has only increased by 8 per cent in the same period.
+In 2023, around 65,500 foreign scientists will be employed at German institutions of higher education, including around 4,100 professors.
 The most important region of origin of international academic staff is Western Europe.
-Around 34 per cent of all international academic staff and as many as 66 per cent of international professors come from Western European countries.
 The most important countries of origin are India, Italy, China and Austria.
-Of the international professors, most come from the two German-speaking countries Switzerland (9%) and Austria (19%).
+Of the international professors, most come from Austria, Italy and Switzerland.

-In 2020, around 15,000 employed scientists with foreign nationality worked at the institutions of the four largest extramural science organisations, the Max Planck Society, the Fraunhofer Society, and the Helmholtz and Leibniz Associations.
-Their number has almost doubled since 2010, so that in 2020 around 28 percent of the science staff will come from abroad.
+In 2022, around 16,600 employed scientists with foreign nationality worked at the institutions of the four largest extramural science organisations, the Max Planck Society, the Fraunhofer Society, and the Helmholtz and Leibniz Associations.
+Their number has almost doubled since 2012, so that in 2022 a total of around 30 percent of the science staff came from abroad.

-In addition to employed international academic staff, international guest researchers also conduct research and teach in Germany, whose stay is funded by domestic and foreign organisa-tions.
-In 2020, this amounted to around 23,000 stays.
-Since 2019, the number of temporary guest stays by international scientists has thus decreased by 30 percent due to the pandemic.
+In addition to the international scientific staff employed at higher education institutions, international guest scientists also spend time in Germany for teaching and research purposes, funded by organisations in Germany and abroad.
+In 2022 this amounted to around 30,100 stays.
+The most important regions of origin for the guest scientists were Western Europe, Asia and the Pacific (each accounting for 21% of visits), while the most important countries of origin were India, China and Italy.
 Visiting researchers are persons with foreign citizenship who stay in Germany for a limited period of time without being employed within the framework of financial support and who are active in teaching and research at institutions of higher education or other research institutions.
 There are three major funding organisations in particular that support the vast majority of stays by visiting researchers in Germany: German Research Foundation (Deutsche Forschungsgemeinschaft – DFG), DAAD and Alexander von Humboldt Foundation.
-In 2020, the DFG alone funded 53 per cent of all visits, the DAAD 30 per cent and the Al-exander von Humboldt Foundation 8 per cent.
-Together, they contribute to the funding of 91 per cent of all stays.
-Western Europe and Asia and the Pacific region are the most important regions of origin for international guest researchers, with shares of 25per cent and 22 per cent respectively, and China (8%), India (7%) and Italy (6%) the three most important countries of origin.

 The Erasmus+ programme of the European Union also supports temporary stays abroad by guest lecturers.
 These guest lectureships within Europe can last between two and 60 days.
-The funding covers teaching stays by academic staff and professors at universities and research institutions as well as employees in companies.
-In the Erasmus year 2020 (beginning of June 2019 to end of May 2021), a total of only around 860 Erasmus guest lecturers came to Germany for a teaching stay.
-That was around 1,650 or two thirds fewer than in the previous year.
-The pandemic-related Europe-wide mobility restrictions and the closure of higher education institutions in 2020 meant that many Erasmus stays in Germany could not take place.
+The funding covers teaching stays by academic staff and professors at higher education institutions and research institutions as well as employees in companies.
+During the Erasmus year 2022 (beginning of June 2020 to end of May 2022), a total of around 2,300 Erasmus guest lecturers came to Germany for a teaching stay.
+This figure for guest lectureships has thus largely returned to the level it was at before the coronavirus pandemic, which had led to a temporary decline to below 1,000 guest lectureships in the two previous years.

 On the one hand, German academics in other countries work permanently at institutions of higher education and research institutions.
 On the other hand, many German guest researchers complete a temporary research and teaching stay abroad with the support of various institutions.

-According to the available data, most German academics work at higher education institutions in Switzerland, followed by universities in Austria and the UK.
-In 2020, the largest proportions of Germans among all foreign academics can be observed in Austria with 43 per cent and in Switzerland with 30 per cent.
+According to the available data, most German academics work at higher education institutions in Switzerland (9,400), followed by universities in Austria (6,300) and the UK (5,200).
+In 2022, the largest proportions of Germans among all foreign academics can be observed in Austria with 42 per cent and in Switzerland with 29 per cent.
+In terms of the number of German professors abroad, Switzerland is the most important host country (1,280) and Austria (970) the second most important.
+German professors account for the largest proportion of all international professors in Austria. at 70 per cent and in Switzerland at 44 per cent.

 Statistics on the international mobility of scientists and researchers may be found in the publication Wissenschaft weltoffen.